shakkathir/AWSArch/2021/SAP.md

 __Dynamo DB__
    1. DynamoDB continuous backups can be enabled.
 This provides per-second granularity and restore to any single second from the time PITR was enabled up to the prior 35 days.
 This protects against data corruption

+__EBS__
+1. You cannot create snapshots of an instance in one Region directly into another Region as the wording suggests.
+You must create the snapshot in the same Region and then copy it across Regions

+__EFS__
+1. There’s no such thing as EFS cross-Region replication so the shared files cannot be synchronized that way.
+2. [AWS DataSync](https://aws.amazon.com/datasync/) makes it easy for customers to replicate data from one Amazon EFS file system to another without traversing a public network.
+[AWS Blog link](https://aws.amazon.com/blogs/storage/transferring-file-data-across-aws-regions-and-accounts-using-aws-datasync/)
+____
 ## IAM - 1 ( Non Federated)
 ## IAM - 2 ( Federated)
 ## Compute